RajaGattem/aws-nuke-project/README.md

 ## **Contributing**

 AWS Nuke is an open-source project, and contributions are welcome!
-If you find bugs, want to add features, or make improvements, please follow these steps:
+If you find bugs, want to add features, or make improvements,

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Implement the changes and write tests if necessary.
-4. Submit a pull request with a description of your changes.

-For more detailed contribution guidelines, check out the repository’s [CONTRIBUTING.md](CONTRIBUTING.md) file.

----

-## **License**

-AWS Nuke is licensed under the **MIT License**.
-See [LICENSE](LICENSE) for more details.

 ---